-Pastel Powertex is perfect for Spring projects, florals and gifts.
-Pastel colours can be mixed with Powertex Universal Medium to create soft effects for your projects.
+Mixing pastel Powertex is perfect for floral projects and gifts.
+Pastel colours can be easily mixed with Powertex Universal Medium or Powercolor pigments to create softer colours for your projects.

 Powertex Universal Medium colours are all mixable and with the exception of Transparent, will be weatherproof when cured.
 Pastel colours can be mixed using Ivory or White although I used Ivory for my project.